 The Fund classifies fair value measurements within a hierarchy which gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).

-The fair value of the Fund's financial instruments are classified into levels using the following fair value hierarchy:
+The tables below summarize the fair value of the Fund's financial instruments as at December 31, 2023 and 2022 using the following fair value hierarchy:

-- Level 1Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.Level 2Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable and where there is little, if any, market activity.
+Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.
+Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or

+- indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable and where there is little, if any, market activity.
 Inputs into the determination of fair value require significant management judgement or estimation.